We put up a post last week about making new habits. This week we would like to elaborate on it.

 Commit For A Minimum of 30 Days

 Some people say it takes three weeks (21 days) to build a habit.
 Others claim it takes up to 66 days.
-The truth is, how long it takes to make something habitual depends on the habit, the person in question and a few other things.
+The truth is, how long it takes to make something habitual depends on the habit, the person in question, and a few other things.

-However, just ensure discipline and consistency.
+However, just ensure you are disciplined and consistent.

 Have An Accountability Checker

-There will be days when you see no point in continuing your journey towards building a new habit, there will be days when you are not naturally motivated to carry on with your task.
+There will be days when you see no point in continuing your journey towards building a new habit.
+There will be days when you are not naturally motivated to carry on with your task.
 Your accountability checker’s job is to check your level of progress and consistency.